-Parish no. 29 To include the two Preston parishes of St Ignatius and The English Martyrs.
+Parish no. 29 To include the two Preston parishes of St Ignatius and St Thomas of Canterbury and the English Martyrs.
 New parish from early in the next decade 2006 Mass attendance: 656 2004/5/6 average sacramental index : 96

-- St Ignatius, Preston, and English Martyrs, Preston, already linked, would merge into a new parish early in the next decade. - LATER: One of the two churches of the new parish would be expected to cease to be used for Sunday/vigil Mass if Mass attendance continues to fall.
+- St Ignatius, Preston, and English Martyrs, Preston, already linked, would merge into a new parish early in the next decade. - LATER: One of the two churches of the new parish would be expected to cease to be used for Sunday/vigil Mass.

-- This is a new proposal made following information received in the initial consultation process. - The new parish would serve areas suffering a substantial reduction in its native Catholic population and pastoral and financial support may be needed from the more affluent areas of the city if the proposed parish is to be sustainable in the longer term. - The 2006 Mass attendance includes the Polish, Keralan (Malayalam) and Ukrainian congregations.
+- This proposal results from information received in the initial consultation process. - The new parish would serve areas suffering a substantial reduction in its native Catholic population and pastoral and financial support may be needed from the more affluent areas of the city if the proposed parish is to be sustainable in the longer term.
+Help from a deanery-wide fund to which parishes may contribute resources could be organised subject to the agreement of the Bishop and the Diocesan Trustees. - The 2006 Mass attendance includes the Polish, Keralan (Malayalam) and Ukrainian congregations.
 A further number of Catholic migrant workers have been identified in this proposed new parish, which could also affect the total Mass attendance.
-The possibility of one of the two churches being retained specially for these congregations needs to be considered, but this is not a matter for the Mission Review Team. - English Martyrs and St Ignatius churches are respectively 'Grade 2' and 'Grade 2 (starred)' listed buildings and are both large churches and costly to maintain.
-This problem would need to be addressed by the Bishop and the Trustees. - English Martyrs, Preston, could become the Catholic Centre for the proposed new Preston Deanery.
+The possibility of one of the two churches being retained specially for these congregations needs to be considered, but this is not a matter for the Mission Review Team. - English Martyrs and St Ignatius churches are respectively 'Grade II' and 'Grade II (starred)' Listed buildings both large churches and costly to maintain.
+This problem would need to be addressed by the Bishop and the Trustees. - The choice of which of the two church buildings is retained for Sunday/vigil Masses would be made by the Bishop after further consultation. - English Martyrs, Preston, could become the Catholic Centre for the proposed new Preston Deanery.
 It would be the location for offices and meeting rooms for the Deanery Pastoral Council, deanery-wide Catholic organisations (SVP, KSC, UCM, CWL, CAFOD, Pro-Life organisations, etc.) and the point of contact with the media, civic authorities and other faith groups.
 It is proposed that it would provide a focal point for adult formation, mission and evangelisation, maintaining deanery contact with the parishes, coordinating special Masses and other events and generally promoting inter-parish cooperation.
 English Martyrs is in a prominent position and could be suitable for the proposed Catholic Centre.
-It does not however have adequate on-site car parking which could be a major disadvantage and positively discourage organisations from making use of the facilities.
-The possible relocation of the bus station needs to be considered as it would possibly negate the perceived advantage of St. Ignatius church being easily accessible by bus.
+It does not however, have adequate on-site car parking which could be a major disadvantage and positively discourage organisations from making use of the facilities.
+The possible relocation of the bus station needs to be considered as it would possibly negate the perceived advantage of St Ignatius church being easily accessible by bus.

 Parish no. 30 The parish of St Wilfrid, Preston.
-Existing parish 2006 Mass attendance: 571 2004/5/6 average sacramental index : 29
+Existing parish 2006 Mass attendance : 571 2004/5/6 average sacramental index : 29

-There are no changes whilst the parish is served by priests from the Society of Jesus.
+• There are no changes whilst the parish is served by priests from the Society of Jesus.